amirakul/Python-API-Challenge/README.md

 * Northern Hemisphere - Wind Speed (mph) vs. Latitude
 * Southern Hemisphere - Wind Speed (mph) vs. Latitude

+These are how linear relationships look like on a graph:
+![graph1]
+(Images of Graphs/Cloudiness vs Latitude.png)
+![graph2]
+(Images of Graphs/Humidity vs Latitude.png)
+![graph3]
+(Images of Graphs/Temperature vs Latitude.png)
+![graph4]
+(Images of Graphs/WindSpeed vs Latitude.png)
 After each pair of plots explain what the linear regression is modeling such as any relationships you notice and any other analysis you may have.

 Final notebook must include: